 At this point, Soisoongnoen seemingly had all the components he needed to open Chatthai Bistro, yet one final hurdle had to be overcome before his dream could become reality.
 Acquiring a business loan is never easy, and opening your first business makes it that much more challenging of a process.
 That’s where the Nevada Small Business Development Center stepped in.
-Al Parker, a business counselor for the Nevada SBDC, provided guidance to help Shannon Soisoongnoen write a business plan and subsequently acquire a business loan.
+Al Parker, a business advisor for the Nevada SBDC, provided guidance to help Shannon Soisoongnoen write a business plan and subsequently acquire a business loan.

 “Al Parker was amazing,” said Soisoongnoen.
 “He was always very kind, helpful and smart.”